LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - comptime validate that map.fr init data parses (ex. chess fen, life pattern)
 - the objects_to_world MAP ERROR checks should be shown in game when using inspect terminal. and should have option to fail compilation can run that in ci.
+- player
+  - don't let it focus itself
+  - middle click outside the square when full screen to escape
+  - strict square middle click bounding box instead of current circle
+  - escape should pop one level?
+  - default to locked when focusing inner screen
+  - inner screen remember focus state (in save file as link instead of index)
+  - dirty in child screen doesn't work at all :NestedScreenDirty
+  - cmd+middle to reset state needs to go to most deeply nested child not outer one.
+  - initial pos/rot in map
+  - you keep moving in the inner one if you unfocus while move key is pressed
+  - webgpu doesn't like same texture being used as read and write